duk7292/c-http-server/README.md

 # HTTP Server – Learning Project

-This is a small project I started on **August 7, 2025**, to learn more about networking—specifically how HTTP works under the hood.
+This is a small project I started on **August 7, 2025**, to learn more about networking, specifically how HTTP works under the hood.

 ---